ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: The True Audio lossless audio compressor

 Description: The format is described in [@!TTA]
 Each frame is kept intact, including the CRC32.
-The header and seektable are dropped. `SamplingFrequency`, `Channels` and `BitDepth` are used in the `TrackEntry`. wFormatTag = 0x77A1
+The header and seektable are dropped. `SamplingFrequency`, `Channels` and `BitDepth` are used in the `TrackEntry`.

 Initialization: none